awsdocs/amazon-eventbridge-user-guide/doc_source/eventbridge-schemas.md

 ## Upload or Create Schemas<a name="eventbridge-schemas-create"></a>

-Schemas are defined using JSON files, using the [OpenAPI Specification](https://swagger.io/docs/specification/)\.
-You can create or upload your own event schemas in EventBridge using this specification\.
+Schemas are defined using JSON files using either the [OpenAPI Specification](https://swagger.io/specification/) or the [JSONSchema Draft4 specification](https://json-schema.org/specification-links.html#draft-4)\.
+You can create or upload your own event schemas in EventBridge using either of these specifications\.
 You can download a template, or you can edit a template directly in the EventBridge console\.

-**To create a schema from a downloaded template**
+**To create an OpenAPI schema from a downloaded template**

 1. Open the Amazon EventBridge console at [https://console\.aws\.amazon\.com/events/](https://console.aws.amazon.com/events/)\.